Last month I got fired for not having enough “oomph”. I actually had to look up the word as I had no clue what “oomph” meant.

 I would love to hear about your job experiences.
 Has having ADHD been a problem for you getting or keeping a job?

-Just so you know I’ve been really busy with school (and work) and have not been doing much writing.
-I’ve been thinking a lot about this community and how to keep it going.
+Just so you know, I’ve been really busy with school (and work) and have not been doing much writing.
+I’ve been thinking a lot about the ADHD community and how to keep it going.
 If you have suggestions please write to me email@example.com

 Thanks so much,